jackfrancisdalton/Monzo-Dashboard/README.md

 ### Adding New Cards/Data Analysis
 This app is designed to make this flow as easy as possible.
 How?
-1. All Monzo data is available via the PostgreSQL database after sync.
+1. All Monzo data is available via the PostgreSQL database after the user has sync'd.
-2. You can acquire all of it and format it as you see fit in the Dashboard service that functions as a presentation layer.
+2. The Dashboard Service provides a one-stop-shopw to access and process all data for the frontend.
-3. Then in the UI, the CardLayout and AppLayout allow you to easily fit in new cards with the data you generate.
+3. The UI AppLayout and CardLayout allow you to easily integrate a new custom card into the existing UI.

----
+As an example if you wanted to add a card for "Number of transfers from Jane" you would:

-### Desired Features/Improvements (if you fancy doing them)
+1. Add a function to count transactions from jane in the DashboardService
-- Improve error handling (perhaps a reusable error toast component).
+2. Update the DashboardSummary type to include it
-- Profile page.
+3. Add a CardLayout to the Dashboard.page.ts and bind your data.

-- Settings page.
+### Testing
-- Transaction search (by merchant/description/date range).
+As a homebrew project done by a single developer, I'm yet to unit, integration, and E2E test this.
-- Merchant overview (how much total spent, how much refunded, latest transactions).
+If you fancy expanding the existing app with unit tests it'd be much appreciated!

 </details>